thewiredbear/Flicks-aka-MovieViewer/README.md

 **Movie Viewer** is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

+**NOTE** - Find the main code in the MovieViewer Folder ( Sorry!, GitHub still doesn't make any sense to me )

 Time spent: **3** hours spent in total

 ## User Stories